git-disl/EMO/README.md

 ```
 python src/track.py mot --load_model <path_to_FairMOT_trained_model> --conf_thres 0.6 <--val_mot15 VAL_MOT15 / --val_mot17 VAL_MOT17> --data_path <path_to_MOT15/MOT17_dataset> --similarity_threshold <0-1, recommended range 0.7-0.9> --detect_frame_interval 4 --similarity_computation <'hog'/'ncc'> --adaptive_freq_forced_detection 'False'
 ```

+To run the evaluation on a single video, --custom_video and --seq_name arguments can be used on the track & track_periodic scripts
+To compute HOTA metrics, src/metrics/run_mot_challenge.py can be used after updating src/metrics/mot_challenge_2d_box.py with the correct parameters

 ## Citation
 The arxiv version of the paper can be found [here](https://arxiv.org/abs/2309.02666)